 |---|---|---|

-If fever or chills appear, mastitis may be developing, and you’ll need prompt intervention.
+If fever or chills appear, mastitis may be developing, and you’ll need prompt medical care.

 Milk Bleb On Nipple

-- Keep nursing or pumping to encourage flow.
+- Keep nursing or pumping on your normal schedule.

-- Watch for fever, flu-like symptoms, or worsening pain.
+- Watch for fever, flu-like symptoms, spreading redness, or worsening pain.

-If the milk bleb persists, or pain spreads, seek care promptly.
-A lingering clog can progress to mastitis, and early treatment helps you protect comfort, function, and healing.
+If the milk bleb persists or pain spreads, seek care promptly.
+A lingering clog can progress to mastitis, and early treatment helps protect comfort, function, and healing.

 Why Do Milk Ducts Get Blocked?

-Milk ducts can become blocked when milk doesn’t drain fully from the breast, a problem called milk stasis, which often happens with infrequent feedings or an ineffective latch.
+Milk ducts can become blocked when milk does not drain well from one area of the breast.
+This problem, called milk stasis, can happen with infrequent feeds, missed pumping sessions, or an ineffective latch.

 How Can You Relieve a Clogged Milk Duct?

-- Try different feeding positions to target the plugged area.
+- Try different feeding positions to improve drainage.

-- Check for a proper latch so milk removal is efficient.
+- Check for a proper latch so milk removal feels more comfortable.

 You can relieve discomfort while protecting your autonomy and your feeding goals.